-Summer is the season for vacations and picnics.
-From around May to August, Manitoba has the perfect weather for staying outdoors, enjoying nature, and having fun.
-Many Manitoban families go on road trips, camp out under the stars, or rent a cottage near a lake.
+Summer is the season for vacations.
+Manitoba has the perfect weather for staying outdoors, enjoying nature and having fun from around May to August.
+Many families travel, go on road trips, camp out under the stars or rent a cottage near a lake.

 If you are planning on going away for the weekend or longer, here are a few tips and reminders to help you plan for an enjoyable and stress-free summer outing:

 - Check travel advisories – In view of the pandemic, some regions and local communities within and outside Manitoba may still have restrictions in place.
 Check the latest health and safety advisory before planning your trip.

 - Don’t overshare – Don’t announce that you’re going away for the weekend or longer on social media.
 If your post has a geotagged photo or if you mention your address, you’re practically inviting robbers to your house while you’re away.

 - Hold mail – Mail that is piling up is a sign that nobody’s home.
 If you’ll be away for longer than a week, ask a neighbour or a friend to collect your mail.
 You can also avail of Canada Post’s Hold Mail service (request this three days before the start of the service).
 In this way, you also protect your sensitive mail, such as credit card notices or mailed checks.

 - Have a friend check your home – Ask a trusted friend or neighbour to check on your home every now and then.
 Make sure they know your alarm code, so they don’t set it off accidentally.

 - Don’t forget to lock up your house before you leave!

 - Pack light – Bring only what is necessary.
 A lighter vehicle means more savings in terms of gas mileage or no baggage fees if you’re flying to your destination.